 Launched in 2012

-82 participants from Egypt, Afghanistan, Jordan, Lebanon, and Tunisia
+82 participants to date from Egypt, Afghanistan, Jordan, Lebanon, and Tunisia.
+Future cohorts will also include Iraq and Morocco.

-Aim: To equip women with the skills to advance economic opportunity in their communities and countries
+Aim: To eqip women with the skills to advance economic opportunity in their communities and countries

 Scholars represent the most influential industries: business, education, health care, law, media, and politics/civic engagement